mienaikoe/ziyu/Chapters/2-7-Chapter14.md

 ## Chapter 14

-Kipnu stopped them at the top of the hill overlooking the pavilion, smelling the first hints of fire in the air.
+Kipnu stopped them at the top of the hill overlooking the dome, smelling the first hints of fire in the air.
 Ara was but a reddish sliver on the horizon, a view that he never fathomed to see.
 He turned around and signaled to them to gather in close.
 Huddled to his right was Fanla, who held the length of rope binding Ginnu's hands.
 It was an unpleasant position for the both of them, but she understood the weight of the job.

 "From this point on, we'll split into the two groups I mentioned before.
 Stay with your partners at all times; if one of them is hurt, make sure that the area is safe and get the both of yourselves out of here.
 If they have a listener, take it off of them and put it on yourself.
 If you're about to be captured, destroy it.
 We cannot let them get a hold of one.
 And finally, we are not here to fight, we are here to liberate.
 Even if we have all of the weapons and antikan on Ulukoma, we wouldn't be able to defeat the guardians.
 Do not attack unless your life is in danger.
 Everyone clear?"